Sharing my pesto bruschetta with fresh mozzarella & balsamic syrup! A family favorite that never fails to be made in the summertime.

 - ¾ cup parsley leaves

-- ½ cup + 3 tablespoons grated Parmesan cheese
+- ½ cup + 3 tbsp grated Parmesan cheese

 - 1 large clove of garlic, peeled and roughly chopped